DreymaR/BigBagKbdTrixPKL/README.md

 [Θώθ][ThothW] – What Is This?
 -----------------------------
-* This is the Big Bag Of Tricks, obviously!
+* This is the **Big Bag Of Tricks**, obviously!
 That is, my many layout mods and tweaks and bells and whistles.
 * It's mostly centered around the brilliant Colemak keyboard layout, with my own `[eD]` AltGr layers and dead keys,...
 * ...ergonomic mods both for Colemak, the Tarmak learning layouts and other layouts,...
 * ...and the incredibly useful Extend layers which work with any layout.
-* This GitHub repository is home to the **EPiKaL PKL** (**EPKL**) layout program, with several improvements over the old PKL.
+* This GitHub repository is home to the **EPiKaL PKL** layout program, with several improvements over the old PKL.
-* It also implements most of my Big Bag "tricks" for EPKL, as layouts and other files.
+* Most of my Big Bag "tricks" are implemented for EPKL, as layouts and other files.
+* Some non-EPKL BigBag stuff can be found in the Other folder.
 * Info about DreymaR's Big Bag of keyboard trickery is mainly found on the Colemak forum:
 	- The [Big Bag main topic][CmkBBT] with better explanations and links.
 	- Daughter topics for implementations, including the [Big Bag for EPKL/Windows][CmkPKL] one.